noy-sternlicht/Debatable-Intelligence/README.md

 To generate speeches using GPT-4.1, run `scripts/generate_speeches.sh`.
 The script receives a json file `src/generate_speeches_config.json` defining the used parameters (e.g., temperature, maximum speech length...), which you can customize.
+We provide the set of generated speeches we use in `GPT_4_1_speeches.csv`.
 You could use our inference scripts (described [here](#run-judges)) to run the judges over the speeches.

 ### Key point analysis